IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

   Data set or the name of the PDS or PDSE member on the remote z/OS system where the data should be copied to.

   This variable must consist of a fully qualified data set name.
 The length of the data set name cannot exceed 44 characters.

+  If *dataset_dest* is a nonexistent data set, it will be allocated.

   For example, specifying a data set like ``ZOSMF.ANSIBLE.DATA``, or a PDS or PDSE member like ``ZOSMF.ANSIBLE.PDS(MEMBER)``.